 - 1. Choose an area sufficiently large to safely accelerate to 30 mph and to brake to a stop. - 2.
-Accelerate to 30 mph; then release the accelerator pedal and press brake pedal to decelerate to 0-5 mph. - 3.
+Accelerate to 30 mph; then press brake pedal to decelerate to 0-5 mph. - 3.
 Repeat procedure twenty times.

 General Maintenance